Am I the ONLY ONE that failed?

 How often am I contacted by students I mentor who tell me they have just failed a class?
 Every.
 Single, Semester.

 Some are worried how they will tell their parents.
 Others are worried that it will put their scholarship in jeopardy.
 And a few will think of themselves as failures overall.

 I always like to start out with some reassurance . . . you are not the first engineer to fail a class.
-Many of the successful engineers that you see out in the field have failed a class while they were in school.
+Many of the successful engineers that you see out in the field have failed a class or two while they were in school.

 Yes, it sucks, but it is not the end of the world by any means.
 Get this notion that you are lesser or not worthy of being in engineering school out of your head!

 The other thing I tell them is that we have to focus on what we can control and put aside what we can’t.
 You failed the class and that can’t be changed now that the semester is over.
 Therefore, the important thing is to figure out WHY IT HAPPENED and then implement a plan so IT DOESN’T HAPPEN AGAIN.
 As you move forward, the fact that you overcame a failure will become a motivational source for you to overcome other distractions and hardships you will undoubtedly encounter.

 What I have found, is that most students do not fail because of lack of trying.
 Honestly, if they did, then it would be an easier problem to solve.

 The truth is, that most of them are putting in the time, but they are not really putting in the right kind of studying.